-If you're hearing a snapping or popping sound when you stretch your rib cage, it is most likely coming from your sternum, or breast bone.
+If you're hearing a snapping or popping sound when you stretch your rib cage, it is most likely your breast bone or sternum popping.
 Your first seven ribs are connected to your sternum and held in place by ligaments and cushioned by cartilage, all of which move together when you stretch.

-This occurs when the connective tissues are unable to adequately support your rib joints through their normal range of movement during a stretch, according to the website eOrthopod.
+This occurs when the connective tissues are unable to adequately support your rib joints through their normal range of movement during a stretch, causing a condition called slipping rib syndrome, according to Medical News Today.
 Instead, the injured ligaments or tendons snap out of position and can make a popping sound as they do so.

 The joints in your rib cage are cushioned by cartilage, which is covered in a membrane of synovial fluid.
 This substance helps the bones move smoothly within the joint, and is made up of a number or of different gases.